 Each station input comprises 8 parallel "channels" (as defined in Section 5.13), which operate at a fixed rate of 32 Msamples per second, for either 1- or 2-bit samples.
 Observations at lower sample rates generally can be processed with a speed-up factor of 2 (for 16 Msamples per second) or 4 (for 8 Msamples per second or less) relative to observe time.
 Special modes are invoked automatically to enhance sensitivity when fewer than 8 channels are observed, or when correlating narrowband or oversampled data.
-The correlator accepts input data recorded in either VLBA or Mark III longitudinal format, but not in Mark II format.
+The correlator accepts input data recorded in either VLBA or Mark III longitudinal format.